txleev/ml_3rd_year_project/README.md

 ✅ Inference results were visualized inline using matplotlib.
 ✅ Dependencies were listed in requirements.txt.

-9. Final Presentation & Report (1 point)
+9. Final Presentation & Report
 This report, along with the final presentation, includes:

 Problem motivation